Monday, 29 October 2018

 Husbands abusing their authority

 Of course, it is true that many husbands around the world abuse the authority they have over their wives.
-They use their wives for self-advantage.
+They take advantage of their wives in various ways.

 Nevertheless, if a husband doesn’t abuse his authority, it is good that he has it.
 And when a husband uses his authority to serve his wife, it works out very well for her.
-Christians should therefore oppose the gender-sameness attitudes of mainstream Western culture towards marriage.
+Christians should therefore oppose the way that mainstream Western culture tries to get rid of differences in the roles of husbands and wives.

-It is a fact, of course, that in a great many ways men and women really are the same.
-Physically we have more in common than not, and in spiritual, mental and emotional qualities too we seem to be mostly the same.
+It is, of course, a fact that in many ways men and women really are the same.
+Physically we have more in common than not, and in spiritual, mental and emotional qualities too we seem to have more similarities than differences.

-It is also true that cultural factors are often morally neutral, and we should show flexibility in our approach to gender in various cultures.
+It is also true that cultural factors are often morally neutral, and we should show flexibility in our approach to masculinity and femininity in various cultures.

 For example, in modern Western culture blue is a colour that has a tradition of being attached to boys, and pink has a tradition of being attached to girls.
 In this culture, it makes sense for Christians to fit in with this way of doing things.